lambduli/resin/README.md

 For more information about it, see the *Resources* section.

+The [book](https://www.cl.cam.ac.uk/~jrh13/atp/) in the *Resources* describes some optimizations as well as specific forms of resolution.
+This implementation does not (yet) implement those specific forms or resolution.
+It does, however, contain an implementation of the optimization the book mentions.
+The subsumption, to be more precise.
+As it turns how, however, that was making the implementation really slow, unbearably slow.
+For that reason I decided to not use it for the time being.

 ## Structure of the Files

+> For more examples, look into the `examples` directory.

 The Resin files are meant to have a `.rin` extension.
 They might look something like the following snippet: